Румынию затопило

 6 Months' Worth of Rain Hits the Black Sea Coast of Eastern Romania, Causing Severe Flooding

-On 30 and 31, 2024, the eastern region of along the Black Sea coast experienced a severe weather event that resulted in extensive flooding and property damage.
+On 30 and 31, 2024, the eastern region of Romania along the Black Sea coast experienced a event that resulted in extensive flooding and property damage.
 The torrential rains, which were the result of a stationary low-pressure system over the Black Sea, brought precipitation levels equivalent to the region's average rainfall over six months.

 According to local meteorologists, this type of weather pattern is a rare occurrence, typically happening once or twice a year.
 The affected areas included the towns of Agigea, Tuzla, Costinesti, Eforie, Mangalia, and Vama Veche, which recorded precipitation totals of up to 200 mm (7.8 inches).